emurrug/VideoGameBaby/README.md

 notes I thought to include when it comes to making changes within the Unity game file.

 #### **"Under Construction" Progress Updates**
+*10.14.20 I added code to lock the player camera (by pausing mouse input in whatever position it was in) when answering the mph question.
+This may make less disorienting for subjects? (made changes to carcycle, tutorial carcycle, and dialogue 1).
+I opted not to move the camera to reset it to a forward position, because this might run in conflict with the camera locking that happens during the "pick up baby" animation.

+Set up flow logic based on registration input.
+For now, omit counterbalancing and instead focus on a neutral-baby-neutral (30 trials) scene order (this also helps get around the need to move the tutorials around).
+However, make sure consent is parent vs nonparent specific.

+* 10.13.20 Something is wrong where the car does not appear as fast as 30-70 mph.
+Need to reconfigure the speeds to match the appropriate timing.
+Found out that maxDeltaTime (in the MoveToward() method) corresponds to the units on the X scale (gauged by position).
+So the car travels 258 units (distance between origin and destination) in 1 sec.
+Each unit corresponds roughly to one foot; speed at 258 = ~176 mph.
+UPDATE 10.14.20: new list is updated with appropriate speed conversions.
+Everything looks so fast now o_o.
+Also increased the range by 5 sec for timed delay between car loops to make it appear more random.

+I found out that my datalog is lagging still, such that the given event is a row behind each timestamp.

 * Mike was able to trigger hand-waving in tutorial before clicking.
 This locked him out of progression out of the tutorial.
 BUG-FIX UPDATE 09.06.20: added condition to prevent waving until tutorial dialogue prompts it.

 * 08.25.20 - Dynamic linking (DLL imports) are currently not supported by WebAssembly (this is a Unity-end bug).
 This is a problem for WebGL and creates the JavaScript error "To use dlopen, you need to use Emscripten's linking support..." in (at least) the chrome browser.
 When I compile the plugins, they "should be authored to link statically to the project instead"